 How to MIG Weld Stainless to Mild Steel: Step by Step

-MIG welding (or GMAW) is an excellent process to weld stainless to mild steel.
+MIG welding (GMAW) is an excellent process to weld stainless to mild steel.
 MIG is the easiest process for beginners and home welders, offering good results with low experience.
-It’s also great when welding thin metals.
+It’s also great for thin metals.

 But there are some things to consider.
 Because one part is stainless, you must use stainless wires and specific shielding gases.
 Both are expensive.